workroomprds/DessiBigBirthday/README.md

 Here are some [pictures](https://wmbusphotos.com/NONWM/RMs/RML2713.html)

 90 minute trip, taking in many spots important to Dessi.
 I hope that we will go East (past the RFH, NT, Southwark Cathedral), North into the City (past St Ethelburga's), then head West (the Barbican tunnel, Farringdon, Chancery Lane).
-Then Westminster, Sloane Square, the V&A, RCM, the Embassy and the park.
+Then Westminster, Sloane Square, ~~the V&A~~, RCM, the Embassy.

 No booze on the bus.
 No loos, either.
 I don’t know whether we’ll be able to pick up or drop off when we’re on the move.